-Children are less likely to be infected with SARS-CoV-2 than adults and often have a milder course of illness and a lower case fatality rate.
-Children account for an estimated 1% to 5% of those diagnosed with COVID-19.1 Even so, pre-school-aged children, infants, and children with underlying health conditions may still be at risk for severe disease and complications.2 Unique aspects of COVID-19 presentation and course in children and possible vertical transmission to newborns from COVID-19-positive mothers are discussed.
+Children are less likely to be infected with SARS-CoV-2 than adults and often have a milder course of COVID-19 disease and a lower case fatality rate.
+Children account for an estimated 1% to 5% of those diagnosed with COVID-19.
+Even so, preschool-aged children, infants, and children with underlying health conditions may still be at risk for severe disease and complications.
+Unique aspects of COVID-19 presentation and disease course in children and possible vertical transmission to newborns from COVID-19-positive mothers are discussed.